Bubusin/Simple-Python-codes-101-/README.md

 # Simple-Python-codes-101-
-In this repository, are codes of my introduction to python course.
+This repository contains my codes codes for my introduction to Python course.